akshaychouhan785/notes-api/README.md

 # notes-api
-A RESTful Api for storing notes created using djangorestframework.
+A RESTful Api for storing notes created using django-rest-framework.